****THIS WEBSITE IS IN THE

 were solid brick with the exception of about 100 figure-8

-Finding it impossible to monitor what is needed in Ohio, my new State
+Finding it impossible to monitor what is needed in Ohio to obtain

-of Domicile, to remedy the tether of monopoly financing for my family
+one-generation power plant to remedy the tether of monopoly financing

 tree's power needs, has left me with no other choice but to come into